News Archive

 By LGMA Staff February 26, 2025

-Member Award Nominations Now Open The LGMA Member Awards are now open for nominations early this year!
+Member Award Nominations Now Open Submit your nomination before May 2 The LGMA Member Awards are now open for nominations early this year!
 Do you know of a local government colleague who has exemplified professional leadership, innovation or community and volunteer service recently?
 You are encouraged to nominate your colleagues who are deserving of such recognition.
 Additionally, we are continuing to celebrate the many achievements of our members with the two new categories introduced last year, further complementing existing LGMA Member Awards: • Most Impactful New Professional Award, celebrating the accomplishment, dedication, and spirit of a new professional working in local government under 5 years, and • Regional Chapter Award, recognizing excellence in supporting local government professionals within their region.
 Review the Membership Policy (section 3, Awards for Members) to see all awards categories and submit your nomination before May 2.
 Award winners will be announced on June 12 at our 2025 Annual Conference Awards Ceremony.

 By LGMA Staff January 22, 2025